 Anniversaries and Festivals

-One way of getting to grips with Myanmar is working through key dates in the national calendar.
+One way of getting to grips with Thailand is working through key dates in the national calendar.
 These are often shrouded in controversy, and minority ethnic groups have their own special dates that are yet more contested.
 But the national anniversaries and festivals open an important window on this complex society, and for some key dates NGL participants will be working in Thailand and will find commemorative events going on around them.
 These are the biggest anniversaries and festivals:

 ||Independence Day (marking the end of British colonial rule in 1948)

 ||Union Day (marking the interethnic Panglong Agreement signed in 1947)